cmeeren/Felicity/DOCUMENTATION.md

 The fields you parse in the manner shown above do not need their own setters.
 Any such setters, if defined, will be skipped if they are used in the custom setter.

 You can add as many custom setters as you want in a PATCH request.

+#### Limitations of custom setters

+* Custom setters run only for PATCH requests, not POST.
+If you have fields without their own setters and use them in a custom setter, then if the fields are supplied in POST, the request will fail with a “field read-only” error.
+* As mentioned above, the setter is only run if the first field is present.
+If only the second field is present, it is ignored.

 ### Modifying the response